rutendo matinyarare

 Their responsibility is to nurture living soils that support healthy, nutritious crops and livestock in a thriving ecosystem that produces quality food and drink to foster a healthy and prosperous nation.

-Once good farming practices are employed, we have a thriving environment that supports healthy crops, animals and minds that can build prosperous and sustainable economies.
+Farmers need to be reminded that they are the doctors, pharmacy and economic engine of any nation.
+Once good farming practices are employed, we have a thriving environment that supports healthy crops, animals, and minds that can build prosperous and sustainable economies.

-Nature Has All The Solutions We Need
+𝗡𝗮𝘁𝘂𝗿𝗲 𝗛𝗼𝗹𝗱𝘀 𝗔𝗹𝗹 𝘁𝗵𝗲 𝗦𝗼𝗹𝘂𝘁𝗶𝗼𝗻𝘀 𝗪𝗲 𝗡𝗲𝗲𝗱.

 Weeds must be managed by natural methods like mulching with grass or intercropping with ground covering crops like the world renowned threesome of maize, pumpkin and beans.